OpenHLTest/data-models/python_client/openhltest/openhltest.md

 <h3 id="openhltest.Sessions.name">name</h3>

-str: The unique name of test tool session
+str: The unique name of the test tool session.
+Once the session has been created the name cannot be modified.
 <h3 id="openhltest.Sessions.session_type">session_type</h3>

 :str:`enum`: The type of test tool session.
-Once the session has been created the session-type cannot be changed.
+Once the session has been created the session-type cannot be modified.
 Enums:
- L2L3: TBD
+ L2L3: A layer 23 test tool session
- L4L7: TBD
+ L4L7: A layer 47 test tool session.
+This is currently not supported and is a feature placeholder

 <h3 id="openhltest.Sessions.config">config</h3>